amplitude/redux-query/README.md

 This project has multiple packages. redux-query, the core library, is the only required package. redux-query-react is recommended if you are using React in your application.

-redux-query requires a [network interface](https://amplitude.github.io/redux-query/network-interfaces), that handles the implementation of network requests.
+redux-query requires a [network interface](https://amplitude.github.io/redux-query/network-interfaces) which handles the implementation of network requests.
 You must either use the recommended interface, redux-query-interface-superagent, or supply your own.

 | Name                               | Version                                                                                                                                                       | Description                                                        |
 | :--------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------ | :----------------------------------------------------------------- |